PostOShare/IdentityWebApi/README.md

 dotnet restore
 ```

 The API and the SQL Server instance need to be published to a cloud provider to ensure that remote connections can call the API.
-[AWS](https://aws.amazon.com/) is used to publish the API and host the instance.
+[AWS](https://aws.amazon.com/) is used as the provider to publish the API and host the instance.
 Steps to deploy the API and the instance are

 - [Create a VPC to deploy the Identity API](https://github.com/PostOShare/IdentityWebApi/wiki/Create-a-VPC-to-deploy-the-Identity-API)
 - [Installation of DB](https://github.com/PostOShare/IdentityWebApi/wiki/Installation-of-DB)
 - [Create a Lambda function, HTTP API and deploy the Identity API](https://github.com/PostOShare/IdentityWebApi/wiki/Create-a-Lambda-function,-HTTP-API-and-deploy-the-Identity-API)

-# AWS Deployment
+# Deployment

-The API deployment in AWS is illustrated below:
+The architecture of the deployment of the API and the SQL Server instance in AWS is illustrated below:

 ![Architecture of API deployment](https://github.com/PostOShare/IdentityWebApi/assets/17848426/79c4a4f6-56be-4b6b-9ad1-c18bcb527202)